SAP-samples/abap-exercises-codejam/exercises/ex1/README.md

 # Exercise 1 - Hello World

 In this exercise, we will create a very simple HTTP service in ABAP which can then be called from the browser.
-For more information about system access, please see the [Getting Started](../ex0/README.md) section.
+For more information about system access and package creation, please see the [Getting Started](../ex0/README.md) section.

 ## Exercise 1.1 Creating Hello World